Fiber-optic communication: Amplification

 The transmission distance of a fiber-optic communication system has traditionally been limited by fiber attenuation and by fiber distortion.
 By using optoelectronic repeaters, these problems have been eliminated.
 These repeaters convert the signal into an electrical signal and then use a transmitter to send the signal again at a higher intensity than was received, thus counteracting the loss incurred in the previous segment.
-Because of the high complexity with modern wavelength-division multiplexed signals, including the fact that they had to be installed about once every 20 km, the cost of these repeaters is very high.
+Because of the high complexity of modern wavelength-division multiplexed signals, including the fact that they had to be installed about once every 20 km, the cost of these repeaters is very high.

-An alternative approach is to use optical amplifiers which amplify the optical signal directly without having to convert the signal to the electrical domain.
+An alternative approach is to use optical amplifiers, which amplify the optical signal directly without having to convert the signal to the electrical domain.
 One common type of optical amplifier is an erbium-doped fiber amplifier (EDFA).
 These are made by doping a length of fiber with the rare-earth mineral erbium and laser pumping it with light with a shorter wavelength than the communications signal (typically 980 nm).
 EDFAs provide gain in the ITU C band at 1550 nm.
+For the same band, semiconductor optical amplifiers (SOA) can be used.

+Praseodymium-doped optical fiber amplifiers (PDFA) are suitable for the 1280–1350 nm wavelength range.
+In an experiment involving eight 100 Gbit/s signals, more than 30 dB of gain was demonstrated across all channels.
+Semiconductor optical amplifiers (SOA) have been used in a record experiment for the wavelength range around 1300 nm.

 Optical amplifiers have several significant advantages over electrical repeaters.
-First, an optical amplifier can amplify a very wide band at once which can include hundreds of multiplexed channels, eliminating the need to demultiplex signals at each amplifier.
+First, an optical amplifier can amplify a very wide band at once, which can include hundreds of multiplexed channels, eliminating the need to demultiplex signals at each amplifier.
 Second, optical amplifiers operate independently of the data rate and modulation format, enabling multiple data rates and modulation formats to co-exist and enabling upgrading of the data rate of a system without having to replace all of the repeaters.
 Third, optical amplifiers are much simpler than a repeater with the same capabilities and are therefore significantly more reliable.
 Optical amplifiers have largely replaced repeaters in new installations, although electronic repeaters are still widely used when signal conditioning beyond amplification is required.

 Wavelength-division multiplexing

 Wavelength-division multiplexing (WDM) is the technique of transmitting multiple channels of information through a single optical fiber by sending multiple light beams of different wavelengths through the fiber, each modulated with a separate information channel.
 This allows the available capacity of optical fibers to be multiplied.
-This requires a wavelength division multiplexer in the transmitting equipment and a demultiplexer (essentially a spectrometer) in the receiving equipment.
+This requires a wavelength-division multiplexer in the transmitting equipment and a demultiplexer (essentially a spectrometer) in the receiving equipment.
 Arrayed waveguide gratings are commonly used for multiplexing and demultiplexing in WDM.
 Using WDM technology now commercially available, the bandwidth of a fiber can be divided into as many as 160 channels to support a combined bit rate in the range of 1.6 Tbit/s.